gargm/prd-creator/requirements/create-prd.md

 # Prompt to Generate a Product Requirements Document (PRD)

 ## Objective
-Guide an AI asistant to create a detailed and comprehensive Product Requirements Document (PRD) <mood tracking application>
+Guide an AI asistant to create a detailed and comprehensive Product Requirements Document (PRD) [application short description]
 PRD should be clear and structured, outlining the application's purpose, target audience, features, technical requirements, and success metrics.
 A junior or a mid level developer should be able to use the PRD to build the application.
 The application should allow users to <track their mood and the AI generates affirmations>.